 Some countries (such as the UK) pay a pension to Spouse A (in our example) that is specifically increased if Spouse A has a dependent adult (that will stop in 2020 with the new ‘Single Tier State Pension’).
 In that situation, the overseas spousal allowance is analogous to Spouse B’s NZS.

 A pension that arises from government service is excluded if it qualifies under the definition of a ‘government occupational pension’ in section 3 of the Social Security Act.
 That must, however, relate to the person’s government service.
 The fact that it is an occupational pension rather than one that is analogous to NZS should be all that matters.
 If the pension’s derivation drove the distinction as we suggest, Canada’s CPP and QPP would be outside the DDP.

 The 2016 Agreement on Social Security between the Government of New Zealand and the Government of Australia is accessible here and came into effect on 1 July 2017.
-The Australian agreement is one of eight with different countries – the others are the United Kingdom, the Netherlands, Canada, Greece, Ireland, Denmark and Jersey and Guernsey (see here for the list).
+The Australian agreement is one of eight similar agreements with different countries – the others are the United Kingdom, the Netherlands, Canada, Greece, Ireland, Denmark, Malta and Jersey and Guernsey (see here for the list).

 Source: Social Security Programs Throughout the World: Asia and Pacific, 2016 accessible here.

 This two-tiered arrangement was replaced from 6 April 2016 by a single-tier State Pension, with protected rights for accruals under the previous State Second Pension.
 The special case of the UK will eventually cease to be an issue under New Zealand’s DDP because there is no ‘contracting out’ under the single tier pension.

 Retirement Commissioner’s 2016 Review of Retirement Income Policies accessible here, at page 25.